What is Sciatica?

 Why Does it Cause Pain?

-You will feel pain from the sciatic nerve if something in your spine is pressing on it, of if it's getting compressed somewhere in your tissues (muscles and fascia).
+You will feel pain from the sciatic nerve if something in your spine is pressing on it, or if it’s getting compressed somewhere in your tissues (muscles and fascia).

 Common Causes of Sciatica: